 It brings these subjects, and skilled, friendly tutors, outside of the classroom together in a space where students can get free, confidential 1-to-1 support during term time.

-If you are confused by a particular topic, stuck on a problem, want to build confidence in your mathematical ability, or want to consult about experimental design or data analytics then book an appointment?
+If you want to further enhance your already fine-tuned mathematical ability or are just confused by a particular topic, stuck on a problem, want to build confidence in your mathematical ability, or want to consult about experimental design or data analytics then book an appointment with us.

-The MASH service will be available via remote 1-to-1 appointments (via MS Teams) along with face-to-face appointments for academic year 2021/22.
+The MASH service will be available for in-person 1-to-1 appointments.
+Remote appointments are also available on request.
 If you wish to book an appointment, please follow the link below.

 If you have booked a remote appointment, the tutor assigned to you will be in touch with you directly via email to arrange a Microsoft Teams appointment.